rzachary/rickeyzachary.com/about.md

 ## Fantasy Sports

 In addition to discussing normal technology, software, and general issues; I also use this site to talk about Fantasy Sports.
 Mostly Fantasy Football and Fantasy Baseball but I also write about all fantasy sports.
+I will also from time to time talk about sports in general as various topics come up.

 ## Gaming

 A topic I write about quite a lot is gaming, I specifically like to discuss Chess, Poker and Hearthstone.
-I will write a lot about this particular topic and tag those writings with 'Gaming'.
+I hope to  write a lot about this particular topic and tag those writings with 'Gaming'.

 ## The Underview